ALGERIA & TUNISIA

 your expert tour leader

-Dr Eireann Marshall is an Honorary Research Associate and Associate Lecturer with the Open University.
+Eireann is an Honorary Research Associate and Associate Lecturer with the Open University.
 Raised in the Veneto, she was educated in Barnard College, Columbia University, in New York, as well as the Universities of Birmingham and Exeter in England, where she has lectured.
-With her vast lecturing and guiding experience, Eireann has in depth knowledge of Italy and its history and archaeology.
-Eireann has led many tours, including several to Ravenna, Venice, Pompeii, Sicily and Tunisia, and is bilingual in English and Italian.
+With her vast lecturing and guiding experience, Eireann has in depth knowledge of Italy, its history and archaeology.
+Eireann has led many tours, including several to Ravenna, Venice, Pompeii, Sicily and Tunisia.

 Read full bio >